Kaal Sarp Dosh Remedies: Vedic Upay & Puja for Inner Peace

 Most temples help devotees choose a suitable muhurat based on the lunar calendar.
 What matters most, however, is pure intent (not the clock).

-Benefits of Performing Kaal Sarp Dosh Puja & Upay
+Benefits of Performing Kaal Sarp Dosh Puja & Remedies

 Every devotee experiences results differently.
 The real gift of these rituals lies not in instant change but in inner transformation; the shift from anxiety to gratitude.